adamsoliev/bearblog/intro-sql/blogpost.md

 * `CROSS JOIN` returns every possible combination of rows from both tables, so the result size is the product of their row counts.
 * `LATERAL JOIN` allows a subquery that runs once per row of the outer table — like a loop over the left input.

-> Before the SQL-92 standard introduced the `JOIN...ON` syntax, tables were joined by listing them in the `FROM` clause and placing the join logic in the `WHERE` clause.

 Join conditions
 * `ON` defines how rows from the two tables are matched and filtered.
 In contrast, `WHERE` (covered next) is also a filter, but it applies after the join output is produced.
 Here’s a basic `ON` example that pairs each checked-out book with its holder and displays those in the literature genre.
   ```sql